yequan99/xvmart/README.md

 ```
 docker-compose up
 ```
-You can view the app at http://localhost:3000/
+Once the services are up, you can view the app at http://localhost:3000/